perhegg/khronos/README.md

 Run `yarn start` to open in localhost.

+As a trial you can log in with the following credentials:

+user: susan_super

+password: api_kitten

 ---
 ## Testing
 We used cypress for e2e testing, and enzyme for feature tests.